OfficeDev/Office-Add-in-samples/Samples/word-citation-management/README.md

 ## Summary

-This sample shows the basics of managing citations with an add-in in a Word document.
-The add-in uses the [insertEndnote API](https://learn.microsoft.com/javascript/api/word/word.range?view=word-js-1.5#word-word-range-insertendnote-member(1)) to list inserted citations at the end of the document.
+This sample shows how to manage citations in Word with an add-in.
+The add-in uses the [insertEndnote API](https://learn.microsoft.com/javascript/api/word/word.range#word-word-range-insertendnote-member(1)) to list inserted citations at the end of the document.

-For documentation related to this sample, see [Citation management article](https://learn.microsoft.com/office/dev/add-ins/word/citation-management).
+For documentation related to this sample, see [Citation management](https://learn.microsoft.com/office/dev/add-ins/word/citation-management).

 ## Description

 The user updates their Word document to include their citations and quotations.
 The user selects their bibliography file (.bib) through the add-in UI.
 The add-in lists the references found in the .bib file.
 The user selects the text in the document that they want to cite then picks the option from the reference list displayed in the add-in UI.
 The inserted citations are listed at the end of the document.

-The sample also depends on [@orcid/bibtexParseJs](https://github.com/ORCID/bibtexParseJs#readme), a JavaScript library for parsing the .bib file.
+The sample uses the [@orcid/bibtexParseJs](https://github.com/ORCID/bibtexParseJs#readme) JavaScript library to parse the .bib file.

 ![Citation management add-in task pane.](./assets/word-citation-management.png)